pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/02-create.md

     ![select a starter](../../../../images/decoupled-select-starter.png)

 1. Name your site, select your decoupled environment from the **Choose a Workspace for the Site** drop-down menu, and then click **Continue**.
+You cannot use a . (period) or _ (underscore) for site and Multidev names.

 1. Confirm your organization selection when prompted in the **Confirm Organization Selection** dialogue box.
 The Deploying Decoupled Drupal Composer Managed progress indicator displays while your site is spinning up.